-At any Prince concert of the last 30 years, the highlight is typically the audience’s singalong to the descending falsetto line that crowns Prince’s guitar solo.
+At any Prince concert after 1983, the highlight was typically the audience’s singalong to the descending falsetto line that crowns Prince’s guitar solo.
 But the origins of that signature line are a little more obscure.

 Matt Fink, famously rechristened “Dr. Fink” in his role in the Revolution after the surgical scrubs that became his sartorial signature, had been in Prince’s bands from the earliest days.
 Indeed, Fink’s place in the band was deeply rooted in many ways—the warehouse where the band was rehearsing that summer was just half a mile from the high school he had attended only a few years prior.

 It was during the sessions in that warehouse that Fink had first added a descending piano line to the coda of the song.
 Even as late as a few days before the First Avenue performance, this was merely a striking countermelody adding drama to the end of the guitar solo in the song.